Netcracker/qubership-opensearch/docs/public/troubleshooting.md

 Not applicable

-## OpenSearch Node.OpenSearch Does Not Start with "Not yet initialized" Error
+## OpenSearch Does Not Start with "Not yet initialized" Error

 ### Description